 Behind the change: A Paramount executive asked him to change his name to "something that sounded more all-American, like Gary Cooper."
 "King Kong" star Fay Wray suggested "Cary Lockwood."
 The British actor then picked "Grant" from an approved list of names provided by Paramount publicists.

 Birth name: Julie Anne Smith

 Behind the change: When she registered with the Screen Actors Guild, every variation of her birth name was already taken.
-So she put together "Julie" and "Anne" and adopted her father's middle name as a surname.
+So she put together "Julie" and "Anne" and took her father's middle name as a surname.